 5. How to Draw a Realistic Lion

-Let's finish this picture!
+Let's finish this drawing of a lion roaring!
 Draw the details of the face.
 Notice how the skin gets wrinkled over the muscle pulling the whiskers back.
 This will add to the angry expression of the lion.
 Keep the eye wide open—this is how a lion tries to intimidate its opponent.
-If you make the eyes closed, it will look like yawning or sneezing!
+If you make the eyes closed, it will look as if it's yawning or sneezing!

 Draw the outline of the mane with light, wiggly lines.
 Try to draw tufts rather than the single hair.